VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/InputUpdateWishlistLineItemType.md

 # InputUpdateWishlistLineitemType ==~object~==

-The `InputUpdateWishlistLineitemType` represents the input for updating a line item in a wishlist.
+This type represents the input for updating a line item in a wishlist.

 ## Fields